amygdala/amygdala.github.io/_posts/2017-10-22-gae_dataflow.md

 </figure>

-The [previous post](http://amygdala.github.io/dataflow/app_engine/2017/04/14/gae_dataflow.html) in this series goes into a bit more detail about what the pipeline does, and how it's accessing the Datastore.
+The [previous post](http://amygdala.github.io/dataflow/app_engine/2017/04/14/gae_dataflow.html) in this series goes into a bit more detail about what some of the pipeline steps do, and how the pipeline accesses the Datastore.

-As part of the pipeline definition, it's specified that the pipeline takes a [runtime argument](https://cloud.google.com/dataflow/docs/templates/creating-templates#modifying-your-code-to-use-runtime-parameters), called `timestamp`.
-(This value is used to filter out tweets N days older than the timestamp, so that the analysis is only run over recent activity).
+As part of our new template-ready pipeline definition, we'll specify that the pipeline takes a [runtime argument](https://cloud.google.com/dataflow/docs/templates/creating-templates#modifying-your-code-to-use-runtime-parameters), named `timestamp`.
+This value is used to filter out tweets N days older than the timestamp, so that the pipeline analyzes only recent activity.

 ```python
 class UserOptions(PipelineOptions):